omahacodeschool/ruby-essay__strings/lib/strings.md

 # What is a String?

 A string is anything contained between quotation marks ("").
-A string can be used to store any kind of
+A string can be used to store any kind of information.

 # What are some examples of information that would be Strings as opposed to some other data type?